 We are passionate individuals with more than two decades of experience in luxury, including high-end hospitality, gourmet dining, and wealth management.
 Our collective vision is to offer a luxury hospitality experience found in our business practices and a work environment based on kindness, collaboration, authenticity, and respect.

 The result of this is Mindful Luxury, a respectful high-end hospitality experience inspired by the rich cultural and natural heritage of Hvar Island.
 Mindful Luxury is the alchemy between personal and professional service, a superb location, sincere respect for the environment, and an interior design that is contemporary and chic, yet family-friendly.

-We invite you to discover your home away from home in Maslina Resort.
-Become part of our story.
+We invite you to become part of our story.

 The Design at Maslina Resort

 Maslina Resort fuses classic Mediterranean styles with contemporary French touches, respecting the nature already in place as the foundation of the design philosophy.

 To cultivate the same feeling the designers had upon first visiting Maslinica Bay, native and local species are used to maintain the landscape language already in place, where wild Mediterranean vegetation thrives thanks to thick Aleppo pines, mature olive trees, and fragrant herb bushes.
 The landscape is linked with the colors of the materials, which are all natural and locally-sourced.